BioinformaticsLabAtMUN/Promotech/README.md

 ### Whole-Genome

-1. Parse the whole-genome in the FASTA file by using `--parse-genome, -pg` and specifying the file using `--fasta, -f` .
+1. Parse the whole-genome in the FASTA file (a single sequence is expected) by using `--parse-genome, -pg` and specifying the file using `--fasta, -f` .
 A smaller subset of the sliding window sequences can be used for testing purposes using the `--test-samples, -ts` parameter.
 An example of the command-line output obtained when running this command is found [HERE](examples/genome/parse.example.log.txt)

 `python promotech.py -pg -m RF-HOT -f examples/genome/ECOLI_2.fasta -o results`